 26 (seven cats, 15 dogs, two puppies, one rabbit and one reptile)

 The majority of the animals helped were from our HSUS transfer group.
 They had been through so much already and were finally able to find their forever homes.
-A few other special pets who were helped by this grant were Maui and Zachary.
+A few other special pets who were helped by this grant were Maui and Zachary (first photo).
 These dogs were surrendered by their owners due to an inability to take care of them.
 Zachary was partially blind, both dogs were seniors, and they were a bonded pair.
 This made finding an adopter willing to take on the two of them together that much more challenging.
-Thanks in part to our fee-waived adoption, they have found their forever home with a wonderful family (first photo).
+Thanks in part to our fee-waived adoption, they have found their forever home with a wonderful family (second photo).
 Their mom sent us this update: "Hello from Maui and Zachary!
 We are enjoying our new home!
 We get to snuggle with Dad on the couch and go for walks to the park.
 We probably get a few too many treats, but that's only because we're such good dogs.
 Thanks for taking care of us and finding us a family!
 Love, Zachary and Maui"

 Also helped was Charlie, a 14-year-old poodle who was surrendered to our shelter because he was old, blind, and hard of hearing.
 This sweet boy loves to be held and only wants to be by someone's side.
 I am happy to say that, thanks in part to this grant, we found Charlie a loving home.
-Charlie and his new mom (second photo) have made each other very happy!
+Charlie and his new mom (third photo) have made each other very happy!

-Finally, Debbie (third photo) was adopted too.
+Finally, Debbie (fourth photo) was adopted too.
 This beautiful girl has grown so much since she came into the shelter last year painfully shy and frightened.
 Though the dedication of staff, volunteers, and foster families, she has blossomed into a wonderful companion.